Philadelphia Museum of Art Workshops – March 2018

 Parking is free of charge.
 Classes are limited, so please register early!
 Contact Accessible Programs at 215.684.7602.

-The Philadelphia Museum of Art Programs for individuals with Parkinson’s disease are generously supported by The Parkinson Council and the Susan O. Jaffe Quality of Life Initiative.
+The Philadelphia Museum of Art Programs for individuals with Parkinson’s disease are generously supported by The Parkinson Council.